 Whatever the Objectives and Key Results are, they should be lofty and ambitious, enabling people to stretch — without the expectation that all targets will be reached.
 At Google, in a typical year, 60% to 70% achievement of goals is the norm.

 More to the point, OKRs for both individuals and the organization should be a mix of performance metrics and higher order aims that shape and fortify the company culture.

 At Google, salespeople would have OKRs where one goal would be the sales quota, says Bock.
 But there would also be other kinds of goals.

 The broader OKRs should include demonstrating strong organizational citizenship behaviors.
-For instance, the objective of building a world-class team of talent could be linked to key results such as conducting at least 5 interviews or improving diversity on our team by at least 2 percentage points over the year.
-Another set of key results could be measuring nonprofit work, or measuring being a good coach and leader.
+For instance, the Objective of building a world-class team of talent could be linked to Key Results such as conducting at least five interviews or improving diversity on our team by at least two percentage points over the year.
+Another set of Key Results could be measuring nonprofit work, or measuring being a good coach and leader.